rahulpdev/ScrapeDevDocs/dev_docs/project_brief.md

         - A `<base_name>_scrape_checklist.md` crawler task tracker.
         - Processed markdown files within the `<base_name>_docs` folder containing:
           - Original content structure
-          - Converted mermaid diagrams (where applicable)
+          - Preserved image references as Markdown links
           - Source URL reference
       - Accept as a terminal input (with input validation) a URL to a GitHub repository raw file (or similar raw text source).
       - **Input File Format Requirement:** The file at the URL **must** contain a tree structure where each line representing a URL to crawl follows the exact format: `[TREE_PREFIX][SPACE][URL]`.